jeremiah-RENISAC/wiki-js-mcp/README.md

 ---

 **Ready to scale your documentation?** 🚀 Start with `wikijs_create_repo_structure` and build enterprise-grade documentation hierarchies!
-Use the Cursor global rules to ensure documentation-first development! 📚✨
+Use Codex guidance to ensure documentation-first development! 📚✨